How we use ‘To Be Going To’ in English

 When learning English grammar, people tend to use the future simple (will + infinitive) to speak about everything to do with the future but we cannot use ‘will’ for everything we want to say, there are other grammar structures we use to talk about the future too.

-They say ‘old habits die hard’ but today we are going to try to get rid of using ‘Will’ when it is not appropriate.
+They say ‘old habits die hard’ but today we are going to try to get rid of using ‘will’ when it is not appropriate.

-Today’s blog is about ‘Going to’!
+This blog post is about ‘Going to’!